Key Takeaway

 MEDVi has complaints on file with the Better Business Bureau.
 The most common issues involve billing disputes, including unauthorized charges, double billing for the same period, and difficulty obtaining refunds.
 One documented case describes a patient being charged for a six-month bundle they never authorized.

-BBB complaints do not necessarily indicate a scam.
+BBB complaints don't necessarily indicate a scam.
 Even well-established companies accumulate BBB complaints, especially subscription-based businesses.
-However, the pattern of billing-related complaints is worth noting and suggests that MEDVi's billing systems or processes have gaps.
+But the pattern of billing-related complaints is worth noting and suggests that MEDVi's billing systems or processes have gaps.

 Refund Policy Concerns